VictoriaMetrics/VictoriaMetrics/docs/Cluster-VictoriaMetrics.md

   by each query and spends some CPU time for processing the found time series.
 This means that the maximum memory usage and CPU usage a single query can use at `vmstorage` is proportional to `-search.maxUniqueTimeseries`.
 - `-search.maxQueryDuration` at `vmselect` limits the duration of a single query.
 If the query takes longer than the given duration, then it is canceled.
   This allows saving CPU and RAM at `vmselect` and `vmstorage` when executing unexpectedly heavy queries.
+This flag can be overridden via the `timeout` query argument.
+  If value of the `timeout` query argument is bigger than `0` and lower than value of the `-search.maxQueryDuration` than query will not take longer than the given duration in the `timeout` query argument.
 - `-search.maxConcurrentRequests` at `vmselect` and `vmstorage` limits the number of concurrent requests a single `vmselect` / `vmstorage` node can process.
   Bigger number of concurrent requests usually require bigger amounts of memory at both `vmselect` and `vmstorage`.
   For example, if a single query needs 100 MiB of additional memory during its execution, then 100 concurrent queries